You’ve heard this story before: The pressure on marketing to prove its value is at an all-time high. And it’s not getting any easier.

 Most marketers would say they are already measuring and managing marketing performance—and they would be correct (sort of).

 Marketing organizations must focus on driving the discussion and setting the criteria for marketing performance for their companies.
-At times, marketers do a poor job of taking ownership and fail to understand the different layers and inputs that go into optimizing their team’s performance on marketing campaigns.
+Marketers sometimes avoid responsibility and struggle to grasp the different factors that enhance their team’s marketing performance.
 Instead, they take shortcuts or allow other people to define success.
 Consequently, this leads to an underperforming marketing organization.

 The strategy and execution (or tactics) within marketing are each important, but should not stand alone.
-Organizations often struggle when too much time and resources are spent on execution.
+Organizations often face struggles when they spend too much time and resources on execution.
 Without cognizant, constant efforts towards MPM, marketing becomes decentralized and disjointed, which makes it ineffective.

 When thinking about marketing performance and how it can drive your organization towards success, we have three suggested takeaways: